cwant/hpc-chapel/_episodes/22-domains.md

 ~~~
 {:.output}

-Since we use a parallel `forall` loop, the print statements appear in a random runtime order.
+Since we use a parallel `forall` loop, the print statements appear in
+a random runtime order.

 We can also define multiple arrays on the same domain:

 ~~~
+// 1D domain
-const grid = {1..100}; // 1D domain
+const grid = {1..100};

+// Some number
-const alpha = 5; // some number
+const alpha = 5;

-var A, B, C: [grid] real; // local real-type arrays on this 1D domain B = 2; C = 3;
+// Local real-type arrays on this 1D domain var A, B, C: [grid] real;
+B = 2; C = 3;

+// Parallel loop
-forall (a,b,c) in zip(A,B,C) do // parallel loop
+forall (a,b,c) in zip(A,B,C) do {
-  a = b + alpha*c;   // simple example of data parallelism on a single locale writeln(A);
+  // simple example of data parallelism on a single locale a = b + alpha*c;
+}
+writeln(A);
 ~~~
 {:.source}

-The second important property of Chapel domains is that they can span multiple locales (nodes).

 ## Distributed domains

+Another important property of Chapel domains is that they can
+span multiple locales (nodes).

-Domains are fundamental Chapel concept for distributed-memory data parallelism.
+Domains are a fundamental Chapel concept for distributed-memory
+data parallelism.

-Let us now define an n^2 distributed (over several locales) domain `distributedMesh` mapped to locales in
+Let's define an `n^2` distributed (over several locales)
+domain `distributed_mesh` mapped to locales in blocks.

-blocks.
-On top of this domain we define a 2D block-distributed array A of strings mapped to locales in
+On top of this domain we define a 2D block-distributed array `A` of
-exactly the same pattern as the underlying domain.
-Let us print out
+strings mapped to locales in exactly the same pattern as the
+underlying domain.

+We'll print out

-(1) a.locale.id = the ID of the locale holding the element a of A
+1. `a.locale.id`: the ID of the locale holding the element a of A
-(2) here.name = the name of the locale on which the code is running
+2. `here.name`: the name of the locale on which the code is running
-(3) here.maxTaskPar = the number of cores on the locale on which the code is running
+3. `here.maxTaskPar`: the number of cores on the locale on which the
+code is running

-Instead of printing these values to the screen, we will store this output inside each element of A as a string:
+Instead of printing these values to the screen, we will store this
-a = "%i".format(int) + string + int
-is a shortcut for
-a = "%i".format(int) + string + "%i".format(int)
+output inside each element of A as a string.

 ~~~
-use BlockDist; // use standard block distribution module to partition the domain into blocks config const n = 8;
+// Standard block distribution module to partition the domain into blocks use BlockDist;

+config const n = 8;
 const mesh: domain(2) = {1..n, 1..n};
-const distributedMesh: domain(2) dmapped Block(boundingBox=mesh) = mesh;
+const distributed_mesh: domain(2) dmapped Block(boundingBox=mesh) = mesh;

-var A: [distributedMesh] string; // block-distributed array mapped to locales forall a in A { // go in parallel through all n^2 elements in A
+// Block-distributed array mapped to locales var A: [distributed_mesh] string;

+// Go in parallel through all n^2 elements in A forall a in A {
-  // assign each array element on the locale that stores that index/element a = "%i".format(a.locale.id) + '-' + here.name + '-' + here.maxTaskPar + '  ';
+  // Assign each array element on the locale that stores that index/element a = "%i".format(a.locale.id) + '-' + here.name + '-' +
+      here.maxTaskPar + '  ';
 }
 writeln(A);
 ~~~~
 {:.source}

-The syntax `boundingBox=mesh` tells the compiler that the outer edge of our decomposition coincides
+The syntax `boundingBox=mesh` tells the compiler that the outer edge
-exactly with the outer edge of our domain.
+of our decomposition coincides exactly with the outer edge of our domain.
 Alternatively, the outer decomposition layer could include an
 additional perimeter of *ghost points* if we specify

 ~~~
 const mesh: domain(2) = {1..n, 1..n};
-const largerMesh: domain(2) dmapped Block(boundingBox=mesh) = {0..n+1,0..n+1};
+const larger_mesh: domain(2) dmapped Block(boundingBox=mesh) = {0..n+1, 0..n+1};
 ~~~~
 {:.source}

-but let us not worry about this for now.
+(Let's not worry about this for now.)

-Running our code on four locales with three cores per locale produces the following output:
+Running our code on four locales with three cores per locale produces
+the following output:

 ~~~
 0-cdr544-3   0-cdr544-3   0-cdr544-3   0-cdr544-3   1-cdr552-3   1-cdr552-3   1-cdr552-3   1-cdr552-3